 This means promoting healthy sleep habits and keeping work at work.
 You should minimize the number of calls, texts, or emails employees must respond to outside of work hours — and encourage them to turn off their notifications after a certain time.

 Another important area of employee wellness is an employee’s emotional wellness.
 Our previous research about emotions in the workplace identified the negative emotions that employees tend to feel most often at work as:

 In our wellness research study, we asked employees how often they feel those negative emotions at work.

 Here are some surprising statistics that came out of this area of our research:

-Negative emotions — especially those shown above — are common and can negatively impact
+Negative emotions — especially those shown above — are common and can negatively impact performance and engagement.

 Employees who work with customers are more susceptible to stress at work.
 The graph below shows how often customer-facing employees frequently feel emotionally and physically drained after work.